xuxey/xuxey/README.md

 ## Hi there 👋

 ### 🔭 I’m currently working on
-  1. HackIllinois Open Source Fellowship
-  2. A library website with react/graphQL/node.js
+  1. College Pathways AI4ALL program
 ### 🌱 I’m currently learning
   1. Data Structures (CS 225 @ UIUC)
-  3. Next.js (Self-Learning)
+  2. React Native
 ### 👯 I’m looking to collaborate on anything that piques my interest and is potentially impactful
 - 💬 Ask me about Java, Food, Life, Memes, JS, Git and Polybridge
 - ⚡ Fun fact: I'm a huge Brooklyn Nine-Nine fan